Mahānaya

 Mṛtyukālī - The previous impressions are completely faded and the yogin begins to feel oneness

-Mārtaṇḍakālī - Dissolves the twelve senses into the false-I
+Mārtaṇḍakālī - Dissolves the twelve senses into ahaṃkāra

 *

-Paramārkakālī - Consumes the false-I
+Paramārkakālī - Consumes ahaṃkāra

-Kālāgnirudrakālī - Starts to destroy Time or succession
+Kālāgnirudrakālī - Starts to destroy succession

-Mahākālakālī - Consumes Time and the sense of Space
+Mahākālakālī - Consumes time and the sense of space

-Mahābhairavaghoracaṇḍakālī - She is Anākhya or the Nameless, also called Turya, the Bliss of the Self
+Mahābhairavaghoracaṇḍakālī - She is Anākhya, the Nameless, also called Turya, the Bliss of the Self

 Sanskrit source: